votamrima/votamrima.github.io/_posts/2022-05-15-ansible-jinja2-templates.md

 {% raw %}

-Jinja templating helps to standartize and to template files such as config and system roles.
-Here is basic syntax.
+Jinja2 templates in Ansible offer a powerful way to standardize and template files, such as configuration files and system roles.
+This article explores the basic syntax and practical applications of Jinja2 templating in Ansible, drawing on my personal experience.

-Using template module:
+## Using the template module:

+Ansible's template module is instrumental in deploying templated files.
+Here's an example of its usage:

 ````yaml